fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

-How the environment variables defined in dotenv will only be used when the backend is not in <i>production mode</i>, i.e. Heroku.
+The environment variables defined in dotenv will only be used when the backend is not in <i>production mode</i>, i.e. Heroku.

 We defined the environment variables for development in file <i>.env</i>, but the environment variable that defines the database URL in production should be set to Heroku with the _heroku config:set_ command.